 Amanda Lear biography

-The best bit about Amanda Lear is that she lives a myth, is a mystery.
+A marvellous fact about Amanda Lear is that she lives a myth; she is a mystery.
 No-one knows where or when she was born or where or how she spent her childhood.
 Or if they do, they’re not telling.
 Amanda Lear tells you, but we now know it’s all made up, and she knows most people know it’s all made up but she sticks by it because she likes the mystery, the ambiguity.
 Fifteen years living with Salvador Dali and his wife Gala have left her with a beautiful sense of the surreal.

 Last year, at the age of 66, between all her TV commitments, she released two singles and addressed an international symposium on Dali in Barcelona.